egegonul/sokoban-game-v2/README.md

 # Description

-Note: This is is the **second** version of the game where the stackquee in the game is implemented as a linked list.
+Note: This is is the **second** version of the game where the stackqueue in the game is implemented as a linked list.

 ![](images/fig1.PNG)